Mary Lou McGinnis Drummy "2016 Woman of the Year"

 PHOTO: Courtesy of the Patrick McNulty family archive.

 Once her career performing in front of surf judges and movie critics wound down, Drummy turned to the other side of the clipboard and began running surf events full time.
-She was the Women’s International Surfing Association’s (WISA) first president and ran the organization for 18 years until it merged with the Western Surfing Association (WSA) in 1994 and, to this day, remains at the helm of the longest-standing amateur surfing organization in America.
+She was the Women’s International Surfing Association’s (W.I.S.A.) second president and ran the organization until it merged with the Western Surfing Association (W.S.A.) in 1994 and, to this day, remains at the helm of the longest-standing amateur surfing organization in America.
 She was recently awarded the 2015 Surfing America Midget Smith Judging Award for her longstanding commitment to competitive surfing.